stefanhaustein/flowgrid/README.md

   - Reduce logspam
   - Improve reload triggering
   - Use drive query to synchronize faster and to make delete work more reliable

+- API
+  - Should add some time / date stuff
+  - There are huge gaps when dealing with arrays / lists / vectors.

 - Documentation
   - Full system library documentation